 As part of maintaining continuous improvement projects currently authorized under PRIME, this preprint establishes an additional PRIME Transition sub-pool for July 1, 2020 through December 31, 2020.
-Payments from this sub-pool may be earned by DPHs for meeting gap closure targets for designated PRIME Transition performance measures, listed in Table 2.
-Due to the measures requiring a 12-month reporting period, achievement of measures will be measured using data primarily from January 1, 2020 through December 31, 2020 (the measurement period).
+Payments from this sub-pool may be earned by DPHs for meeting targets for designated PRIME Transition performance measures, listed in Table 2.